Katerina-codes/tic_tac_toe/README.md

 # *Tic Tac Toe*

-- Tic Tac Toe is a game where two players, each with a mark "X" or "O" compete to see who will be the first get three of their marks in a row.
+- Tic Tac Toe is a game where two players, each with a mark **X** or **O** compete to see who will be the first get three of their marks in a row.

 - Marks can be placed vertically, horizontally or diagonally.

 ## *Rules*

-- Player **X** always goes first then rhe players take alternate moves and play until the game has been won or there is tie.
+- Player **X** always goes first then the players take alternate moves and play until the game has been won or there is tie.

 ## *Game Modes*